bjornarneson/bjornarneson.github.io/about/index.md

 funding and school board policy, to teacher licensure and local library issues, and most everything in between.
 The job is quite a lot of fun.

 You've read this far -- astounding!
-I'm impressed.
+I'm very impressed.